-Statement of Work (SoW): How to Define Project Expectations for 2024
+Statement of Work (SoW): How to Define Project Expectations

 No matter how massive or how simple, when entering into a contract with another business, a statement of work will be the initial binding guarantee and outline of how the work will meet established guidelines, standards, and expectations.